 Before you become eligible to leave school around your 16th birthday you will be supported to consider what you might want to do when you leave school and when you might leave.
 From S4 onwards (some schools collect this information from S3 onwards) you will asked to complete a 16+ planning form which collects information about your anticipated school leaving date, your preferred route and your preferred occupation.
 Even if you decide to stay on at school for a few more years this information will help schools to support you to explore your future plans.

 The information will be used to ensure you have support if you need it at the right time and to plan work-related learning activities so that you can learn more about different sectors and jobs.
 By creating opportunities for you to learn about different routes and jobs it will help you to decide what you might like to do [or not do] when you leave school.
 Opportunities could include employer talks, career events, workshops, work experience and visits.

 - Doing a College course (can be Further or Higher Education)

 - Training as a Modern Apprentice or Graduate Apprentice

-- A training course around employment or other skills
+- A training course to develop employability or other skills

-- Or other informal learning including personal or social development opportunities
+- Other informal learning including personal or social development opportunities

 You may decide that staying in learning is not for you and you may prefer to: